ansys/pyfluent/doc/source/getting_started/installation.rst

    git clone https://github.com/ansys/pyfluent.git

-Once you have cloned the repository, run the following commands.
+Once you have cloned the repository, you can install PyFluent.
 Installing with the -e option overwrites the directory in site-packages with a symbolic link to the repository, meaning any changes you make to the PyFluent code reflect automatically when you use PyFluent.